-Since customers can’t physically touch and feel the product in order to evaluate it, they have to rely almost exclusively on product images.
+Since customers can’t physically touch and feel the product in order to evaluate if they like it, they have to rely almost exclusively on product images.
 So how can they still get the best impression?

-To “mimic” the brick-and-mortar experience as much as possible, i.e. to show the customer as much of the product as possible, you should show it from many different angles.
+- Different angles – To show the customer as much of the product as possible, you should show it from many different angles.

-In addition, you should not only use studio images, but also lifestyle images.
+- Lifestyle images – In addition, you should not only use studio images but also lifestyle images.
 These show how your product is used in real life.